Helmy-Lab/bactiseq/README.md

 | | 7.
 Gambit database | | 1.0 |

 ## Usage
-For usage, and how to install, our documentation will walk you through it
+For usage, and how to install, our documentation will walk you through it:

 [Documentation for BactiSeq](https://helmy-lab.github.io/bactiseq/)